 What is Ataxia?

 A genetic cause/disease can be confirmed through genetic testing, not not all genetic issues have been 'typed'.
-It is believed that half of ataxias are genetic, but as of early 2021, only 60% can be confirmed.
+It is believed that half of ataxias are genetic, but as of early 2021, only 60% (of half of the cases or 30% of all Ataxias) can be confirmed through genetic testing.

-The remaining 50% of cerebellar ataxia are 'acquired' from diverse causes such as strokes, brain surgeries, auto-immune illnesses, gluten exposure, drug/alcohol induced, and nutritional deficiencies.
+The remaining 50% of cerebellar ataxias are 'acquired' from diverse causes such as strokes, brain surgeries, auto-immune illnesses, infections, gluten exposure, drug/alcohol/toxin induced, and nutritional deficiencies.
 Ataxia can also present as a symptom of another disorder; this symptom is often temporary or transient.
-An Ataxia is deemed 'idiopathic' when the cause is unclear; most ataxias are idiopathic.
+And Ataxia is deemed 'idiopathic' when the cause is unclear; most ataxias are idiopathic.

 Ataxia is a rare disease, especially when you take each cause in isolation.
 It impacts both genders and all ages (young children to elderly).
 All together, there are about 150,000 with Ataxia in the U.S.

-For more information, please the website for the National Ataxia Foundation.
+For more information, please see the website for the National Ataxia Foundation.

-At first, Ataxia seemed to be just another clue, but after a few years, it had clearly become my biggest problem. and idiopathic (cause unclear).
+At first, Ataxia seemed to be just another clue, but after a few years, it had clearly become my biggest problem.
+Doctors have posed many and conflicting causes, but most agree that my Ataxia is idiopathic (cause unclear).
 I've had one doctor ready to declare that my Ataxia has an inflammatory cause, probably auto-immune.
 I've accepted that this is probably as close as I'll get to a diagnosis.